erthalion/pg_simdjson/README.md

 All the tests from the original JSONB implementation are passing, but there is an obvious difference in reported error messages.
-The only difference in behaviour is parging of large numbers, e.g.
+The only difference in behaviour is parsing of large numbers, e.g.

 ```
 SELECT '9223372036854775808'::jsonb;
 ```

-will be successfully parsed, while simdjson rejects that (see more in [Parser Architechture and Implementation][1] section)
+will be successfully parsed, while simdjson rejects that (see more in [Parser Architecture and Implementation][1] section)

 Here are results of parsing json with native PostgreSQL implementation and simdjson.
 Test was performed in the benchmark environment on a pinned cpu without hyperthreading and intel turbo with a dataset containing from 1 to 200 documents, each document is about 1.6 kB.
+Plotted graph here represents parsing query latency, i.e. the whole processing time that includes not only json parsing, but also everything to actually perform a query.

 ![benchmark](pg_simdjson.png?raw=true "Benchmark")

+The idea behind this is to see how this extension behaves in a relatively real situation.
+Actual json parsing part with simdjson takes just a small fraction of time, e.g. for 200 documents it's between 256 – 511 microseconds.
+This corresponds to approximately 1.3 GB/s and somehow close to the numbers, reported in the simdjson repository.

 [1]: https://arxiv.org/pdf/1902.08318.pdf